 Support the MSU Libraries' cancellation of some high-cost journals.

 Discuss departmental promotion and tenure expectations to envision changes that reward quality publication in venues that allow for the widest dissemination rather than rewarding a published article as an end in itself.

 Dialog with your MSU Libraries

 Are you involved in any way in projects that seek solutions to the scholarly communication crisis?
 Do you want to talk about these issues further?
 At the MSU Libraries we would love to hear from you about these topics.
-Please contact Susan Kendall, Health Sciences Librarian.
+Please contact your subject specialist librarian.